211101-java-react-enterprise/CryptoORM_p1/README.md

-select - returns a result set with the result from the select query insert - Inserts a row into database update - updates a row in the database delete - delets a row or in database
+select - returns a result set with the result from the select query insert - Inserts a row into database update - updates a row in the database delete - deletes a row in the database
 </pre>
 --------------------------------------------------